sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_3.rst

 successful.
 The next step in our quest to develop a useful measure of personality is to check the latent factors we identified in the original EFA with a different sample.
 We want to see if the factors hold up, if we can confirm their existence with different data.
-Thit is a more rigorous check, as we will see.
+This is a more rigorous check, as we will see.
 And it is called **Confirmatory Factor Analysis (CFA)** as we will, unsuprisingly, be seeking to *confirm* a pre-specificied latent factor structure.\ [#]_